Donna Sue Davis (Courtesy photo Sioux City Police Department)

 Everyone knew and loved Donna Sue, though seldom used her name.
 To them, she was simply “The Darling of the Neighborhood.”

-In July 1955, life is still good along West 14th and 15th street and the intersecting Rebecca and Isabella streets, and half the summer still remains for riding bicycles and playing Army and swimming and girlfriend sleepovers, and even entertaining baby sisters and brothers while mothers work the outside gardens and hang fresh sheets to flap and dry in the wind.
+In July 1955, life is still good along West 14th and 15th street and the intersecting Rebecca and Isabella streets, and half the summer still remains for riding bicycles and playing Army and swimming and girlfriend sleepovers, and even entertaining baby sisters and brothers while mothers work in gardens and hang fresh sheets to flap and dry in the wind.

 But summer in this working class neighborhood — and life as all its residents know it — is about to change forever.
 The shift begins to emerge the night of July 9, when sirens awaken a city that will not know peaceful slumber for many years to come.